cschroed-usgs/mlr-local-dev/README.md

 1. `admin` (password: `admin`) - This admin user is the only user that can make changes to the KeyCloak configuration itself.
 However, this user does not have write access to MLR.

-2. `mlr-user` (password: `password`) - This user is meant to serve as a standard user who has no special roles assigned at all.
+2. `mlruser` (password: `password`) - This user is meant to serve as a standard user who has no special roles assigned at all.
 This user cannot make changes to KeyCloak configuration and does not have write access to MLR.

-3. `mlr-admin` (password: `password`) - This user is meant to serve as an admin user for MLR.
+3. `mlradmin` (password: `password`) - This user is meant to serve as an admin user for MLR.
 This user cannot make changes to KeyCloak configuration but does have write access to MLR (assigned `mlr_allowed` role).

-When developing locally it is recommended that you use the `mlr-admin` user so that you can fully access your running MLR instance, unless you are testing authorization related changes and want to use the `mlr-user` user.
+When developing locally it is recommended that you use the `mlr-admin` user so that you can fully access your running MLR instance, unless you are testing authorization related changes and want to use the `mlruser` user.
 You should only use the `admin` user if you are making change to the KeyCloak configuration itself through the admin console.

 ## Making changes and GitIgnore